dkasima1/CloudComputingProject/README.md

 3) Open omnetpp.ini
 4) Click run at the top to run the jellyfish network.
 5) In the gui, click the red start button.
-6) To change the network open the jellyfish.ned file with is also in the src folder.
+6) To generate new random connections for the jellyfish network open the jellyfish.ned file with is also in the src folder.
 7) In terminal run ./generate.py > <file_name>
 8) Copy the contents of the file and paste it into the jellyfish.ned connections section.